uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ---

 ## UCCL EP roadmap

+UCCL-EP is still in active development.
+We plan to release a formal post on application-level performance as well as performance on AMD GPUs and other NIC vendors.
+Our current roadmap includes:

 - Finishing porting to AMD GPUs and Broadcom NICs
 - Advanced flow control and congestion management in the CPU